devspresso-ai/devspresso/README.md

 - Shortcut list for common coding tasks
 - Ability to chunk input for larger input sizes

-Devspresso is distributed under the GNU GPL license.
-All software based on Devspresso source code must be licensed as open source.
+Devspresso is distributed under the new BSD license.